cosmoscout/cosmoscout-vr/README.md

   <img src ="docs/img/light-shafts.jpg" />
 </p>

+**CosmoScout VR is research software which is still under heavy development and changes on a daily basis.
+Many features are badly documented, it will crash without warning and may do other unexpected things.
+We are working hard on improving the user experience - please [report all issues and suggestions](https://github.com/cosmoscout/cosmoscout-vr/issues) you have!**

+## Build Instructions

 For now, no binary packages of CosmoScout VR are provided.
 If you want to test or use the software, you have to compile it yourself.
 Since most of the dependencies are included, this process should be quite easy.

-Complete guides on how to compile the software can be found in [installing.md](docs/installing.md).
+A complete guide on **how to compile** the software can be found [here](docs/installing.md).

 ## Using the Software

 There are plenty of configuration options available.
-While there is still a lot of documentation missing, you can already get started by reading this document: [using.md](docs/using.md).
+While there is still a lot of documentation missing, you can already get started by reading [this document](docs/using.md).

 ## Contributing to the Project

-We are happy to receive contributions to CosmoScout VR in the form of **pull requests** via Github.
+We are happy to receive contributions to CosmoScout VR in the form of pull requests via Github.
 Feel free to fork the repository, implement your changes and create a pull request to the `develop` branch.

-Further information on how to contribute can be found in [contributing.md](docs/contributing.md).
+Further information on **how to contribute** can be found [here](docs/contributing.md).

 # License